Central African Republic: Climate

-The climate of the Central African Republic is generally tropical, with a wet season that lasts from June to September in the northern regions of the country, and from May to October in the south.
+The climate is generally tropical, with a wet season that lasts from June to September in the north, and from May to October in the south.
 During the wet season, rainstorms are an almost daily occurrence, and early morning fog is commonplace.
 Maximum annual precipitation is approximately 71 in in the upper Ubangi region.

 The northern areas are hot and humid from February to May, but can be subject to the hot, dry, and dusty trade wind known as the Harmattan.
-The southern regions have a more equatorial climate, but they are subject to desertification, while the extreme northeast regions of the country are a steppe.
+The southern regions have a more equatorial climate, but they are subject to desertification, while the extreme northeast regions are steppe.